botstufforg/blog/index.md

+---
+layout: default
+title: Suleman Manji - Infrastructure Engineer at Fulcrum Technology Solutions, LLC
+description: Suleman Manji is an infrastructure engineer located in Greater Houston with a strong interest in privileged accesses, automation, and applied technologies.
+He has technical proficiencies in desktop administration, cloud computing, network administration, and more, and holds various certifications, including CyberArk Cloud Delivery Engineer and Microsoft Certified: Azure Administrator Associate.
+---

-# Suleman Manji - Infrastructure Engineer
+# Suleman Manji - Infrastructure Engineer at Fulcrum Technology Solutions, LLC

-I am a highly skilled and experienced infrastructure engineer with a strong interest in privileged accesses, automation, and applied technologies.
-I am proficient in a wide range of technical skills, including:
+Suleman Manji is an infrastructure engineer located in Greater Houston with a strong interest in privileged accesses, automation, and applied technologies.
+He is dedicated to improving the performance and security of IT infrastructure and has extensive experience in desktop administration, cloud computing, network administration, and more.

-- Desktop Administration
-- Microsoft SQL Server
-- Virtualized Desktop Computing
-- Managed Services
-- Management
-- Troubleshooting
-- Cloud Computing
-- Infrastructure Virtualization
-- Network Administration
-- Systems Implementation

-I am also skilled in:

-- Written and Verbal Communications
-- Technical Writing
-- Project Management
-- Training
-- SOP Development
-- Business Intelligence
-- Negotiations Management
-- Incident/Crisis Management
-- The ability to perform well under pressure
+## Summary

-I have a Bachelor’s degree in Management of Information Systems from the Bauer School of Business at the University of Houston-Main, and I am an avid researcher with a passion for science documentaries and technical certifications.
+In addition to his technical proficiencies, Suleman has strong skills in written and verbal communications, technical writing, project management, training, SOP development, business intelligence, negotiations management, and incident/crisis management.
+He is also an avid researcher with a passion for science documentaries and technical certifications.

 ## Contact

+To learn more about Suleman and his work, you can contact him via:

-- Mobile: [000.000-0000]
+- Mobile: (insert mobile number)
 - Email: suleman@botstuff.org
 - LinkedIn: www.linkedin.com/in/sulemanmanji

-### Portfolio
+## Portfolio

+Suleman's portfolio includes:

 - Twitter: twitter.com/slullyman
 - Github: github.com/ssmanji89/botStuff

 ## Skills

+Suleman has technical proficiencies in a range of areas, including:

+- Desktop administration
+- Microsoft SQL Server
+- Virtualized desktop computing
+- Managed services
+- Cloud computing
+- Infrastructure virtualization
-- Privileged Access
+- Network administration
-- Directory Services
+- Systems implementation
-- Incident Response Management
-- and 57 More!

 ## Certifications

+Suleman holds various certifications that demonstrate his expertise in IT infrastructure and security, including:

-- Corporate Entrepreneurship / Intrapreneurship
+- Corporate entrepreneurship/intrapreneurship
 - Microsoft Certified: Azure Administrator Associate (AZ-104)
-- Microsoft Certified: Azure Solutions Architect (AZ-305)*
+- Microsoft Certified: Azure Solutions Architect (AZ-305)
-- CyberArk Cloud Delivery Engineer*
+- CyberArk Cloud Delivery Engineer
-- CyberArk Guardian *
+- CyberArk Guardian
 - CyberArk Defender
-- CyberArk Sentry*
+- CyberArk Sentry
 - CyberArk Loosely Connected Devices
 - CyberArk Trustee
 - Axcient Certified Engineer

 ## Honors and Awards

+Suleman has been recognized for his academic and professional achievements, including:

 - Dean's List (2011 / 2012 / 2013; The University of Houston - Bauer School of Business)
 - Make It Better Award (2014; ERGOS Technology)

 ## Publications

+Suleman has published various technical papers and articles, including:

+- Equity Assets
 - Impactful Automation - Automation that Hits the Mark
 - Scalable OTP Authentication
 - Logic for Programmatic Decision Making against Equity Assets

 ## Languages

-- English (Native)
-- Urdu
-- Hindi
+Suleman is fluent in English, Urdu, and Hindi.

 ## Education

-- University of Houston, C.T.
-Bauer College of Business - Bachelor of Business Administration in Management Information Systems (2013)
-- Dulles High School - High School Diploma in Liberal Arts and Sciences, General Studies and Humanities (2008)
+Suleman holds a Bachelor of Business Administration in Management Information Systems from the Bauer School of Business at the University of Houston-Main and a High School Diploma in Liberal Arts and Sciences, General Studies and Humanities from Dulles High School.